gboeing/pynamical/README.md

 **Python package for modeling, simulating, visualizing, and animating discrete nonlinear dynamical systems and chaos**

-Pynamical uses pandas, numpy, and numba for fast simulation of one-dimensional maps, and matplotlib for beautiful visualizations and animations to explore system behavior.
-Compatible with Python 2+3.
+pynamical uses pandas, numpy, and numba for fast simulation, and matplotlib for visualizations and animations to explore system behavior.
+Compatible with Python 2 and 3.

-Pynamical facilitates defining discrete one-dimensional nonlinear models as Python functions with just-in-time compilation for fast simulation.
-It comes packaged with the logistic map, the Singer map, and the cubic map predefined.
+Pynamical comes packaged with the logistic map, the Singer map, and the cubic map predefined.
 The models may be run with a range of parameter values over a set of time steps, and the resulting numerical output is returned as a pandas DataFrame.
 Pynamical can then visualize this output in various ways, including with bifurcation diagrams, two-dimensional phase diagrams, three-dimensional phase diagrams, and cobweb plots.

+You can read/cite the journal article about pynamical: Boeing, G. 2016. "[Visual Analysis of Nonlinear Dynamical Systems: Chaos, Fractals, Self-Similarity and the Limits of Prediction](http://geoffboeing.com/publications/nonlinear-chaos-fractals-prediction/)." *Systems*, 4 (4), 37. doi:10.3390/systems4040037.

 ## Install: